Arrive in London and transfer to your hotel.

 STRATFORD UPON AVON

-After lunch, we meet by the river to board a traditional Edwardian (electric powered) motorboat for a short cruise on the beautiful Avon River.
+After lunch, meet by the river to board a traditional Edwardian (electric powered) motorboat for a short cruise on the beautiful Avon River.
 This peaceful sightseeing tour allows you to enjoy the tranquillity of the countryside while providing unique views of the RSC theatres, Holy Trinity Church and the 15th century Clopton Bridge.

 before attending a performance by the Royal Shakespeare Company in the theatre below.